-72Chicago faculty account for only 7.7%
+$^{^{71}\}mathrm{Chicago}$ faculty account for only 7.7%

-Tenure committees abdicate their responsibilities if they rely strongly on T5 publications.
+Tenure committees abdicate their responsibilities if they rely too strongly on T5 publications in making their decisions.
 They effectively delegate the task of candidate evaluation to editors of the T5.
 This leads to a potentially dangerous concentration of power in the hands of a few editors and leaves the discipline vulnerable to potential bias and corruption within T5 editorial systems.